MicrosoftDocs/data-integration/data-integration/gateway/service-gateway-install.md

 Minimum requirements:

 * .NET Framework 4.6
-* The 64-bit version of Windows 7 or the 64-bit version of Windows Server 2008 R2
+* A 64-bit version of Windows 7 or a 64-bit version of Windows Server 2008 R2

 Recommended:

 * An 8-core CPU
 * 8 GB of memory
-* the 64-bit version of Windows Server 2012 R2 or later
+* a 64-bit version of Windows Server 2012 R2 or later

 Related considerations: